Saleh0694/Saleh0694/README.md

 Hi, I’m @Saleh0694.
-I'm interesed in the use of neural networks to solve differential equations in general and eigenvalue problem in particular.
+I'm currently interesed in the use of neural networks to solve differential equations in general and eigenvalue problem in particular.
 My main applciation domain is quantum mechanics.
-I'd like to investigate inverse problems at some point.
+In the near future I'll also be looking at inverse problems.

 <!---
 Saleh0694/Saleh0694 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.